denten-books/plain-text/3-chapter.md

 Adobe Systems to court in a dispute over the Adobe Acrobat "Free Text" tool, which allowed users to "change text annotations using Plaintiff's TrueType fonts" without a license [@_agfa_2005; @von_lohmann_unintended_2010;
 @lipton_c_2009].
+If they become precedent, any of these cases could conceivably by used to physically limit the efficacy of reading, close and distant.

 [^ln3-fairuse]: DMCA 1201 provides for a number of complicated exemptions, which may, under some interpretations, sanction limited use for academic purposes.
 See @ku_critique_2004; @herman_catch_2005; @armstrong_digital_2006;
 @liu_dmca_2003.

-The impact of DMCA and smart contracts on the practice of reading and on literary analysis is potentially immense.
+The impact of DMCA and smart contracts on the practices of reading, writing, and literary analysis is potentially immense.
 The electronic book in the language of the DMCA is not a book at all, but a "data object," in which the modest copyright symbol gives way to "control layers [@fischer_digital_2003]."
 An essay in the *Yale Journal of Law & Technology* explains it this way:

 > While e-books and their print counterparts embody essentially identical
 > content, from a transactional standpoint they differ considerably.
 Books are